By Lisa Payne

 If you’re taking adequate rest days, are executing balanced workouts that are challenging and individual-specific, and you aren’t seeing results, your muscles could be lacking one key ingredient.
 Since lifting weights creates micro-tears in your muscle fibers, consuming protein (along with those rest days), will help to rebuild those tears and create stronger muscles.

-Eating protein at every meal will have you feeling strong, satiated, and pain-free!
+Eating protein at every meal will have you feeling strong and satiated!
 Aim for healthy protein in foods like peanut butter, lean meats, quinoa, nuts, fish, and beans.
 Eat enough protein and you’ll repair muscles properly, feel great, and get stronger with less risk of injury!